CoderDojoTC/arduino/docs/tinkercad/02-blink-three-leds.md

-# Arduino Blink Three LEDs Lab
+# Arduino Blink Three LEDs

 In this lab, we will learn how to make three LEDs of different color blink on and off.
 We will be replicating the same blink circuit in the prior lab for a red, a green and a blue LED.